NFM-8/pastae/README.md

 * Additional scrambling of encryption keys to defend against current and future SPECTRE and MELTDOWN type attacks in hosted deployments

-* Pastes can be optionally stored to disk with metadata in PostgreSQL database
+* Pastes can be optionally stored to disk with metadata in SQLite database